Marcus Willis

-Willis also plays touchtennis, in which he has a career-high ranking of No. 2 in singles, having won 12 singles and two doubles titles.
+Willis also played touchtennis, in which he has a career-high ranking of No. 1 in singles, having won 13 singles and two doubles titles.

-Personal life and junior career
+Personal life

 Willis began playing tennis at the age of 9.
 His mother is a learning support assistant and his father is an accountant.
 Willis attended St Paul's Primary School, Wokingham and The Forest School, Winnersh.
 Willis is married to Jennifer Bate, an NHS dental surgeon and former beauty model whom he had met at a concert.

+Juniors

 Willis played his first junior match in April 2006 at the age of 15 at a grade 5 tournament in the UK.
 Throughout his junior career, he reached a high of No. 15 in the combined junior world rankings in September 2008 at posted a win–loss record of 92–36.

 Willis was sent home from the 2008 Australian Open by the Lawn Tennis Association (LTA) for his "slack attitude" when he missed the bus to a practice session and eventually arrived without rackets, having left them at his hotel.